cscvlab/3D-Objects-Compression/readme.md

 ![image](imgs/table1_git.png)

 ## Results
-For each mesh model, we generate the corresponding network model as its compression result.
-We also provide some reconstructed mesh models for demonstration.
-The reconstruction mesh models shown were all reconstructed using the 128-resolution marching cube algorithm, trained with a 6*32 MLP, 128 key spheres setup, and no hidden vectors were used.
-You can find them in ./results/meshes/ .
+For a mesh model, we provide the corresponding network model using DPLE branch.
+These models are trained with a 6*32 MLP and 128 key spheres as input by default.
 The network model files are placed at ./results/models/, and their naming rules are a_b_c_d.pth, where a is the number of key spheres, b and c are the number and size of MLP layers, and d is the data name.
 If b and c are omitted, 6*32 MLP is used.

+Some reconstructed mesh models are also provided.
+They are reconstructed using the 128-resolution marching cube algorithm.
+You can find them in ./results/meshes/.
+Three models are shown below.
+More reconstructed results in Thingi32 dataset can be seen in Release files.
 ![image](imgs/figure1_1.gif)
 ![image](imgs/figure1_2.gif)
 ![image](imgs/figure1_3.gif)